AustinCodingAcademy/advanced-redux-practice/README.md

   * orders
   * tasks
   * messages
-* Remember 2 parameters state and action.
+* x  Remember 2 parameters state and action.
 Remember to return state
-* Combine the reducers and export
+* x Combine the reducers and export

 ### Create Database
-* Create a store.js file
+* x Create a store.js file
-* Import createStore from redux
+* x Import createStore from redux
-* Import state from state.js
+* x Import state from state.js
-* Import reducers from reducers/index
+* x Import reducers from reducers/index
-* Create the store and export it
+* x Create the store and export it

 ### Provide store to components
-* In index.js
+* x In index.js
 * Import Provider from react-redux
 * Import store from store.js
 * Use Provider component to wrap App
-* Give Provider a prop “store” and the value of the store
+* x Give Provider a prop “store” and the value of the store

 ### Create Containers
 * In each Container: